Python-Markdown/markdown/docs/extensions/fenced_code_blocks.md

 If the `fenced_code` extension and syntax highlighting are both enabled, then the Codehilite extension will be used for syntax highlighting the contents of the code block.
-The language defined in the attribute list will be passed to Codehilite to ensure that the cirrent language is used.
-If no language is specified and language guessing is not diabled for the Codehilite extension, then the language will be guessed.
+The language defined in the attribute list will be passed to Codehilite to ensure that the current language is used.
+If no language is specified and language guessing is not disabled for the Codehilite extension, then the language will be guessed.

 [`codehilite`]: ./codehilite.md